hamiltonbrba/python-challenge/README.md

 This project was developed with the assistance of Xpert Learning Assistant, Material covered in the UNC Data Analytics Bootcamp Course and ChatGPT's OpenAI.

+## IMAGES

+Included screenshots of before & after of code efficiencies

 ## EDITS

 **Code Efficiency Improvements**